 The result is that there are no estate taxes on Max’s estate.
 The Profits’ children receive $1.5 million from Max’s estate and the balance of the QTIP trust after Rosie passes away.
 Rosie’s lifetime needs should be met by the $500,000 plus the QTIP trust and perhaps income from the credit shelter trust.

 A QTIP trust can add much needed flexibility to an estate.

 Under the 2001 tax law, the amount that is exempt from estate taxes increases every few years.
-Some estate planners suggest re-writing your will every couple of years as the exempt amount changes.
-A better strategy is to give your executor some flexibility.
+Some estate planning advisors suggest re-writing your will every couple of years as the exempt amount changes.
+A better estate planning strategy is to give your executor some flexibility.

 The traditional will creates a credit shelter trust that is equal to the estate tax exempt amount.
 The 2001 law makes that a problem.
 As the exempt amount increases, it could take a majority or even all the estate.
 That wouldn’t leave much for the surviving spouse.

 One alternative is to give the executor discretion to decide how much goes into the QTIP trust, and provide that the rest goes into the credit shelter trust.
 The executor has up to 15 months to make the decision.
 The executor can consider the needs and health of the surviving spouse, the current exempt amount, and scheduled changes in the exemption.
 Then, the executor decides how much to put in the QTIP trust and how much goes into the credit shelter trust.
 This approach is more flexible than rewriting the will every couple of years.

 A QTIP trust should be considered when at least one spouse has children from a previous marriage; when there is a concern that the surviving spouse might remarry and leave property to the new family; or there is a concern that the surviving spouse might not leave property to those the first spouse ultimately wants to have it.